On orientations maximizing total arc-connectivity

 Input: A graph $G$, a function $\ell:V(G)\rightarrow \mathbb{Z}_{\geq 0}$.

 Question: Is there a well-balanced orientation $\vec{G}$ of $G$ such that $d_{\vec{G}}^+(v)\leq \ell(v)$ for all $v \in V(G)$?

 The NP-hardness of UBWBO has been proven by the author and Szigeti \cite{hs}.
 Actually, we need two technical strengthenings of this result where we restrict the instances to satisfy a collection of technical extra conditions.
 We call these problems First Special Upper-Bounded Well-balanced Orientation (FSUBWBO) and Second Special Upper-Bounded Well-balanced Orientation (SSUBWBO).
 The technical definitions of these problems will be postponed to Section \ref{firstsecond2}.
-While the hardness of FSUBWBO is an immediate consequence of the construction on \cite{hs}, it takes a significant effort to conclude the hardness of SSUBWBO from the hardness of FSUBWBO.
-After, we conclude the hardness of OCO from the hardness of SSUBWBO.
+While the hardness of FSUBWBO is an immediate consequence of the construction on \cite{hs}, it takes a significant effort to conclude the following hardness result for SSUBWBO from the hardness of FSUBWBO.

 \begin{Lemma} SSUBWBO is NP-complete. \end{Lemma}